Search This Blog

 Engineer, Designer, Script Writer, Line Worker, Tester, Help Desk Support Analyst, Data Analyst

-People Enabler People taking on this role deliver through people.
+People Enabler The people taking on this role deliver through people.
 They could be team supervisors or managers.

 This role aligns with the "High Performer" in the 9-Quadrant approach.